internetarchive/scholar/docs/repos.md

   - martin's scratch space
 - nsmith/scratch
   - nate's scratch space
+- webgroup/arabesque
+  - I have yet to use this but it's related to crawl log analysis
 - webgroup/chocula
   - I remain not fully clear on this project but it has to do with finding out about journals that exist.
 It should be consumed by the monorepo.
 - webgroup/dcdump